Álex Calvo

-Alejandro "Álex" Calvo Mata (born 20 February 2004) is a Spanish footballer who plays as a winger for Málaga CF.
+Alejandro "Álex" Calvo Mata (born 20 February 2004) is a Spanish professional footballer who plays as a right winger for Segunda División club FC Andorra.

 Club career

+Málaga

 Born in Córdoba, Andalusia, Calvo joined Málaga CF's youth setup in 2016, aged 13.
 He made his senior debut with the reserves on 8 December 2022, starting in a 0–0 Tercera Federación home draw against UD Torre del Mar.

 Calvo made his first team debut on 11 March 2023; coming on as a late substitute for Lago Junior, he scored a late equalizer in a 2–2 Segunda División away draw against UD Las Palmas.

+Andorra

+On 4 August 2023, after Málaga's relegation, Calvo was transferred to FC Andorra in the second division, signing a five-year contract; Málaga also retained 20% over a future sale.
+On 22 August of the following year, after another relegation, he activated a release clause and moved on loan to CD Mirandés.

 International career

 On 21 February 2023, Calvo was called up to Spain under-19s, scoring on his debut against Norway two days later.